 What is Acupuncture?
 Acupuncture can assist your pet to return to normal function faster, reduce pain, reduce reliance on medication, and improve general wellbeing.
 Acupuncture can be used to inhibit pain pathways and can also cause the release of hormones and chemical messengers in the body resulting in more generalised pain relief.
 It can help treat a variety of musculoskeletal and medical problems and improve general wellbeing.
 Neurological disorders including paresis, paralysis, and vestibular disease may be resolved more quickly when acupuncture is added to the animal’s western biomedical protocol.
 Cancer patients also benefit greatly from acupuncture treatment.
 Acupuncture treatment is usually combined withChinese Herbal medicines, diet and lifestyle advice.

+How often does my pet need to have acupuncture?
 I advise a course of 4-6 sessions of acupuncture initially (each visit being 1-2 weeks apart).
 Approximately 80% of animals respond well to acupuncture.
 If your pet has little or no response to acupuncture during this time, it may be that acupuncture is not the best treatment modality for your pet.
 If this occurs, then we can discuss alternative options that we have available.

 How will my pet react to the needles?
 Most animals tolerate needle placement very well and can become very relaxed or sleepy during treatment.
 For animals that don’t like to sit still for long, I may use aquapuncture (injection of Vitamin B12) in the acupuncture points which is quicker.
 For animals that cannot tolerate needles I can also use laser to stimulate the acupuncture points.